CivML-PolyMtl/cutagi-doc/quick_tutorial.md

 ## Regression MLP class

-The model will have one input layer, one hidden layer and one output layer.
-The input layer will have a single variable, the hidden layer will have 50 hidden units and the output layer will have one variable.
-The activation function of the hidden layer will be ReLU and the batch size will be four.
-The observation noise's standard deviation and its minimum will be 0.06.
-When one wich to use a scheduler to decrease `sigma_v` over epochs, `sigma_v_min` should be choosen to be smaller than `sigma_v` (Note: this is commonly the case for CNN).
+The model has one input layer, one hidden layer and one output layer.
+The input layer has a single variable, the hidden layer has 50 hidden units and the output layer has one variable.
+The activation function of the hidden layer is ReLU and the batch size is four.
+The observation noise's standard deviation and its minimum are 0.06 so that the decaying scheduler is disabled.
+When one wish to use a scheduler to decrease `sigma_v` over epochs, `sigma_v_min` should be choosen to be smaller than `sigma_v` (Note: this is commonly the case for CNNs).

 ```python
 # Model